 Have you ever wanted to make a 3D print of your favorite mountain peak, city-scape, or tourist destination?
-OpenTopography has created a video tutorial that demonstrates how to prepare a digital elevation model (DEM) for 3D printing.
+OpenTopography's video tutorial demonstrates how to prepare a digital elevation model (DEM) for 3D printing.
 Each software package in the tutorial is freely available for download.
-In the tutorial, I describe step-by-step how to create the standard triangle language or STL file that is commonly used in 3D printing.
-I use the DEMto3D plugin in QGIS and demonstrate how to select the size, resolution, and vertical exaggeration of the 3D model.
-I show how to add a base to the 3D model-- this is important for removing voids in topographically low areas.
-I view and check the generated 3D model STL file in Windows 3D Viewer and in MeshLab before sending the model to the printer.
+In the tutorial, we describe step-by-step how to create the standard triangle language (STL) file that is commonly used in 3D printing.
+We use the DEMto3D plugin in QGIS to generate the STL file, which can then be viewed and modified using the 3D Builder software.
+You can find a number of pre-made STL files for 3D printing on our OpenLandform Catalog.

-This YouTube video tutorial explains how to prepare a digital elevation model (DEM) for 3D printing:
+This YouTube video tutorial explains how to create a 3D printable model from a DEM downloaded from OpenTopography:

 You can find topography data via OpenTopography's portal to download high resolution digital elevation models (DEMs).
 3D prints can be made using a digital terrain model (DTM), which depicts just the bare Earth surface, or a digital surface model (DSM), which depicts vegetation, buildings, and other structures at Earth's surface.
 DTMs are preferable when printing topographic landforms, and DSMs are preferable when printing urban environments.